The Cookin Chicks

 Frequently Asked Questions

-• Can I use fresh fruit in place of the pie filling?
-Yes, however, the pie filling adds a bit of a syrup like liquid to these and if you use fresh fruit, I recommend boiling with some sugar, nutmeg, and cinnamon to create a homemade type filling!
+Yes, however, the pie filling adds a bit of a syrup like liquid to these and if you use fresh sliced peaches, I recommend boiling with some sugar, nutmeg, and cinnamon to create a homemade type filling!

-• Do I have to use the chopped nuts on top?
-Nope, if you have an allergy or just want to omit, feel free!
+No!
+If you have an allergy or just want to omit, feel free.

 How to serve Peach Cobbler Crisp

-Once baked, allow to cool completely and cover pan with saran wrap.
-Place pan into refrigerator for up to 3-4 days.
+Once baked, allow to cool completely and cover pan with saran wrap and aluminum foil.
+Place into refrigerator for up to 3-4 days.
 You can also place in an airtight container in lieu of the pan.
 When ready to serve, warm up in microwave and serve in bowls.

 Store at room temperature in an airtight container for up to 2 days.

 Unfortunately, this crisp does NOT freeze well.
-The texture changes and ends up a bit gooey.
+The texture changes and ends up a bit gooey once thawed from freezer.
 Try to bake when ready to enjoy and store leftovers in refrigerator.

 Want to save this recipe?